Central Philippine University Junior High School: Academic programs

+Furthermore, CPUJHS offers a 9 subject curriculum of Filipino, English, Mathematics, Science, Araling Panlipunan, TLE, MAPEH, Values Education, and Computer.
+All subjects are conducted four times a week with the exception of Mathematics (being 5 times a week) and Computer (only 2 times a week).

+All subjects have a designated Subject Area Coordinator who manages the subject, its events, and its faculty members.

+CPUJHS also has the unique feature of offering the subject of Araling Panlipunan in English rather than in Filipino.

 Facilities

 The New Junior High School Building donated by the High School 1953.

 The CPU Junior High School canteen and lounge.

 The Junior High School Science Building completed in 2005.

 The CPU Junior High School has an adequate educational facilities in accordance with its continued vision as a modern junior secondary education school grounded on Christian and scientific teachings.

 The present junior high school compound in the property in the main campus the old CPU Shop stands, is a donation of the CPU High School Class 1953 as an answer to the school's growing students population demand that resulted for the university to have a new location for its expansion.
 CPU High School was previously located at Mary J. Thomas Hall which is now occupied by the CPU College of Computer Studies.

 The junior high school compound is composed of the 3 storey CPUJHS Main Building interconnected to a two and one storey structures which houses primarily the school's lecture rooms for Physical Education, Social Sciences, Mathematics, Filipino, English, Statistics, and Values Education.
 Part of the structure includes the principal's office, faculty rooms, junior high school speech laboratory, computer laboratory and the Junior High School Library, the CPUJHS Guidance and Counseling Center, the junior secondary education departmental library of the CPU Library System; the two storey CPUJHS Science Building (formerly CPUHS Science and H.E.
 Building); the CPUJHS Gymnasium; the CPUJHS Shop Building in the school's main compound proper houses lecture halls for technology education under the Technology and Livelihood Education subject; the CPUJHS Music and Physical Education Building; the one storey CPUJHS Home Economics Building; and the CPUJHS Canteen and Lounge, the cafeteria of the school.
 Students lockers are organized and found in hallways and the locker shed built by the CPU Junior High School Parents and Teachers Association.